cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 ### Exercises
 1. Use sets to print the number of unique letters in the following string: "subdermatoglyphic".
-2. Create a list with the
+2. Create a list containing the prime numbers from 0 to 100.

 ## Loops